Drzhivago264/Inference_Portal/README.md

     python" -m vllm.entrypoints.api_server --model gpt2 --port 8080

-If you have more than 1 GPU, you can serve multiple model at multiple ports (remember of use unique port):
+If you have more than 1 GPU, you can serve multiple models at multiple ports (remember of use unique ports):

     CUDA_VISIBLE_DEVICES= 1 python -m vllm.entrypoints.api_server --model gpt2 --port 8080
     CUDA_VISIBLE_DEVICES= 2 python -m vllm.entrypoints.api_server --model gpt2-large --port 8888

 If you have issue, you may need to seperate vLLM into multiple local environments.

 Final words
 -----------